Home

 OS Grid ref:- SW815615

-The premier resort in Cornwall, Newquay boasts 7 miles of golden sands and is surrounded by 11 superb beaches.
+The premier resort and surfing capital of Cornwall, Newquay boasts 7 miles of golden sands and is surrounded by 11 superb beaches.
 The town rises from its picturesque old harbour to the dramatic cliff tops above.
-Newquay was originally known as Towan Blystra, a small pilchard fishing village.
-Its present name derives from the stone quay built in the fifteenth century.

 Newquay offers an excellent range of sporting and recreational facilities.
 Its beaches are amongst the cleanest in western Europe.
 The quality of surfing has made Newquay the major centre for surfing in the UK, with waves that attract professionals from all over the world.
 As well as the international competitions held here, there are an abundance of schools for beginners.